-The E-E button appears in the Channel 1 Record/Play window.
+The E-E button appears in the Channel 1 and Channel 2 Record/Play window.
 It allows the input signal to be monitored from the server output.
 E-E Mode toggles automatically as described below, but can also be switched manually at any time.

 When a new clip is created for recording, the input source is automatically switched ON to the output-an E-E connection.
-When a clip is opened for play on Channel 1, E-E monitoring is switched OFF.
+When a clip is opened for play on Channel 1 or 2, E-E monitoring is switched OFF.

-When Channel 1 is switched to playlist mode, the E-E monitor is switched OFF.
+When Channel 1 or 2 is switched to playlist mode, the E-E monitor is switched OFF.
 E-E mode cannot be toggled while the channel is in playlist mode.